vedantmgoyal9/winget-releaser/README.md

   fork with the upstream repository.
 - You can use **[<img src="https://github.com/vedantmgoyal2009/winget-releaser/blob/main/.github/pull-app-logo.svg" valign="bottom"/> Pull App][pull-app-auto-update-forks]** which keeps your fork up-to-date with the upstream repository via automated pull requests.

 4. Add the action to your workflow file (e.g. `.github/workflows/<name>.yml`).
-Some quick & important points to note:

-- ~~The action can only be run on Windows runners, so the job must run on `windows-latest`~~ All operating systems are supported now.
+> [!IMPORTANT]
-- The action will only work when the release is **published** (not a draft), because the release assets (binaries) aren't available publicly until the release is published.
+> The action will only work when the release is **published** (not a draft), because the release assets (binaries) aren't available publicly until the release is published.

+> [!NOTE]
+> In case you're pinning the action to a commit hash, you'll need to update the hash frequently to get the latest features & bug fixes.
+Therefore, it is **highly** recommended to setup dependabot auto-updates for your repository.
+Check out [keeping your actions up to date with Dependabot][dependabot-setup-guide] for guidance on how to do this.
+(Yes, it also supports updating actions pinned to a commit hash!)

-## Examples
+## Examples 📝

 <table>
 <tr>
 <th align="center"> Workflow with the minimal configuration </th>
 <th align="center"> Workflow with a filter to only publish .exe files </th>
+<th align="center"> Workflow to publish multiple packages </th>
+<th align="center"> Workflow with implementation of custom package version </th>
 </tr>
 <tr>
 <td>